-Complications arising from adaptive strategies If dishonest Bob's requests could be assumed to be fixed ahead of time, our analysis would be quite straightforward since we could claim that among all requests in v{AND} , with high probability a fraction $3/4 - \epsilon$ would produce an output of 0 and thus both t_0, t_1 would be added to the set of unknown bits in T_0, T_1 .
+Complications Arising from Adaptive Strategies.
+If dishonest Bob's requests could be assumed to be fixed ahead of time, our analysis would be quite straightforward since we could claim that among all requests in v{AND} , with high probability a fraction $3/4 - \epsilon$ would produce an output of 0 and thus both t_0, t_1 would be added to the set of unknown bits in T_0, T_1 .
 Our task is complicated by the fact that Bob obtains the output of the function he requested immediately after each round and can thus adapt his future strategy to past results.
 For example, Bob may be very risk-averse and start by asking for f{AND} in the first round.
 If he is lucky and the output is 1, he asks for f{AND} again, until he gets unlucky in which case he starts behaving honestly.
 This strategy makes it almost impossible to catch Bob cheating while it allows Bob to learn both r_0, r_1 with some nonzero - but admittedly quite small- probability.
 This example illustrates that we cannot assume that $|v{AND}|$ is known ahead of time and remains independent of results obtained during the n executions of Step 4.

-Dealing with adaptive strategies In order to prove the security of the protocol for any conceivable strategy that dishonest Bob might use, we start by observing that at the end of Step 4 one of the following two cases always holds:
+Dealing with Adaptive Strategies.
+In order to prove the security of the protocol for any conceivable strategy that dishonest Bob might use, we start by observing that at the end of Step 4 one of the following two cases always holds:

 Note that these two cases refer only to the types of requests issued by Bob during Step 4 and do not depend in any way on the results obtained along the way.
 Given any (adaptive) strategy S for Bob, one can construct the following two strategies: Strategy S_1 begins by making the same choices as S but ensures that eventually the condition in Case 1 will be met: it "applies the brakes" just before this constraint becomes impossible to meet in the future and makes its own choices from that point on in order to meet its goal.
 Similarly, Strategy S_2 initially copies the choices of S but if necessary, stops following them to ensure that the condition of Case 2 is met.
-Let $\delta, \delta_1, \delta_2$ be the probabilities of successfully cheating using Strategies S, S_1, S_2 , respectively.
+Let δ , δ_1 , δ_2 be the probabilities of successfully cheating using Strategies S, S_1, S_2 , respectively.
 We will argue that $\delta \leq \delta_1 + \delta_2$.
 To see this, imagine three parallel universes in which Bob is interacting with Alice using strategies S, S_1, S_2 respectively.
-Recall that by the end of Step 4 the universe of Strategy S is identical either to the Universe of Strategy S_1 or to the Universe of Strategy S_2 (one of the two never had to "apply the brakes").
+Recall that by the end of Step 4 the universe of Strategy S_1 (one of the two never had to "apply the brakes").
 Therefore, Strategy S succeeds only if one of S_1, S_2 succeeds and so $\delta \leq \delta_1 + \delta_2$.